Municipal Asphalt Plant: Recreation center

-The modern Asphalt Green complex covers 5.5 acre, stretching between 92nd Street to the north, the FDR Drive to the northeast, 90th Street to the south, and York Avenue to the west.
+The modern Asphalt Green complex covers 5.5 acre, stretching between 92nd Street to the north, FDR Drive to the northeast, 90th Street to the south, and York Avenue to the west.
 The mixing plant was converted into the four-story George and Annette Murphy Center in the early 1980s.
 Originally, the building was supposed to be a three-story structure; the ground floor was to include offices, storage rooms, locker rooms, and an assembly room and theater.
 The second floor was to include physical-education space and an art studio, while the third story was to include a multipurpose space that could be used as an auditorium or a gymnasium.
-In the final plans, three levels were added to the Murphy Center, rather than two.
+In the final plans, four levels were added to the Murphy Center, rather than three.
 The lowest three stories had low ceilings, while the top floor contained a gym with a suspended running track.
 The space included two gymnasiums, art studios, and a 91-seat theater known as the Paul Mazur Theater.

 North of the Murphy Center is the AquaCenter, a three-story swimming complex designed in a similar style to the Murphy Center.
 The AquaCenter's main swimming pool measures 170 by 60 ft across and up to 16 ft deep; part of the pool's floor can be moved hydraulically to accommodate disabled guests.
 The main pool is covered by a curved skylight.
 Next to the main pool is a 7 ft exercise pool whose entire floor can be moved hydraulically.
 There is also a pool for swimming lessons, measuring 18 by 26 ft, as well as a set of bleachers that can accommodate up to 700 people.
 The aquatic center was also planned with offices for Asphalt Green officials, as well as a center for sports medicine and physical therapy.
 The top floor contains a fitness center.

 West of the swimming center, on York Avenue between 91st and 92nd Streets, is the DeKovats Playground.
 The play area is named for Hungarian military officer Michael Kovats.
 A truck ramp runs across the Asphalt Green complex, connecting York Avenue with a waste transfer station operated by the New York City Department of Sanitation (DSNY).